miminame-daisuki/nhentai-scraper/README.md

 - use progressbar or tqdm
 - use Path for paths
 - Failed when retrieving thumbnail
+- Add check whether same title, different language has been downloaded or not (using split('[')?)
+- Download by author (download all galleries?, even the ones the same title by using title-1, title-2 for example?) to automatically update downloaded galleries

 - Confiem cf_clearance before execution
 - Use different mirrors (i3, i5, i7, ...) when status code = 404